-This course will be taught online in a synchronous format via Zoom.
+This course will be taught online in a synchronous format via Zoom

+(https://gmu.zoom.us/j/98155355024?pwd=S1VvLzBPTy91UXlHbzdSbEhIazRmQT09).
 Depending on the sustainability of the heavy use of online platforms, students are asked to become familiar with Zoom and Skype as well.
 Please refrain from participating in online class sessions using your phone while operating a motor vehicle.
 Students will engage in cooperative learning, small group discussions, whole class discussions, peer feedback, short lectures, and student-led micro teaching simulations.
 Instruction will include guest speakers, videos, and other multimedia resources.
 Assessments are performance-based, which students are encouraged to complete in relation to their own teaching circumstance.
 Rubrics are provided for the midterm project, the impact on student learning final project, teaching demonstration, and the preparation and participation grade.